goastian/midori-desktop/browser/components/urlbar/docs/telemetry.rst

   a remote search mode with a built-in engine, we record the engine name.
 If the user enters a remote search mode with an engine they installed (e.g. via OpenSearch or a WebExtension), we record ``other`` (not to be confused with the ``urlbar.searchmode.other`` scalar above).

-If they enter a local search mode, we record the English name of the result source (e.g. "bookmarks", "history", "tabs").
+  When a user enters local search mode, we record the English name of the result source (e.g., "bookmarks," "history," "tabs").
+If they enter local search mode via ``typed``, we record the result source name with the suffix "keyword" or "symbol," depending on whether the user used a symbol (``^, %, *, >``) or a keyword (``@tabs, @bookmarks, @history, @actions``).
+  If they enter local search mode through ``keywordoffer``, we record the result source name with the suffix "keyword" when they select a restrict keyword.

   Note that we slightly modify the engine name for some built-in engines: we flatten all localized Amazon sites (Amazon.com, Amazon.ca, Amazon.de, etc.) to "Amazon" and we flatten all localized Wikipedia sites (Wikipedia (en), Wikipedia (fr), etc.) to "Wikipedia".
 This is done to reduce the number of keys used by these scalars.

+  Changelog
+    Firefox 132
+      The scalar keys for ``urlbar.searchmode.typed`` and
+      ``urlbar.searchmode.keywordoffer`` have been updated.

+      For ``urlbar.searchmode.typed``:
+       - If the user enters local search mode using a restrict keyword (@tabs,
+         @history, @bookmarks, @actions) the scalar key is prefixed with "keyword".
+       - If the user enters via a symbol (``%, ^, *, >``) the key is prefixed
+         with "symbol".

+      For example, in history search mode:
+       - If entered via a restrict keyword, the scalar key recorded is ``history_keyword``.
+       - If entered via a symbol, the scalar key recorded is ``history_symbol``.

+      For ``urlbar.searchmode.keywordoffer``:
+       - If the user uses a restrict keyword through the keywordoffer method, the scalar key is prefixed with "keyword".

+      Please note that symbols cannot trigger the ``urlbar.searchmode.keywordoffer`` telemetry, as symbols are only valid for typed.
+[Bug `1919180`_]

+    Firefox 133
+      Added ``urlbar.searchmode.searchbutton``:
+        - This new probe is for accesses to search mode from the unified search button.
+The button was released in Firefox 136 and replaced the previous one-off buttons (``urlbar.searchmode.oneoff``).

+      Added Glean equivalents of the probes as labeled counters.

 urlbar.picked.*
 ~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   This is a set of keyed scalars whose values are uints incremented each
   time a result is picked from the Urlbar.
 The suffix on the scalar name